deeptinirmalya/portfolio/README.md

-# 🌌 Professional Portfolio - Dn Mohanty
+# 🌌 Portfolio - Dn Mohanty

 A modern, high-performance personal portfolio website built with a focus on **AI & ML Engineering**.
 This project showcases a blend of creative design, interactive elements, and robust frontend development practices.